-Classically-trained musician, Emanuele started playing piano when he was a child, subsequently earned his first Bachelor of Music degree in piano performance conferred at the Conservatorio.
+Classically-trained musician, Emanuele started playing piano when he was a child, subsequently earned his first Bachelor of Music degree in piano performance Conferred from the Licinio Refice conservatorio.

 Afterwards in 2005, he earned a second degree in Guitar playing and Sound Engineering at University of Music in Rome.

 He subsequently gained experience, also as a Producer, in recording studio collaborating with Alessandro Centofanti at "LEAD studios" in Rome.

 In 2012 Emanuele composed the song "Il mondo leggero" included in the album "Grande Mistero" by Irene Fornaciari

 He is the founder of ECMusic Productions, a professional agency of music services and recording studios with whom he’s also highly invested in the development of up-and-coming artists’ careers.
 With over 20 years of experience (record production, engineering, mixing and songwriting), as well as his extensive knowledge of musical equipment Emanuele manages to create the most diverse sound around, believes that, particularly emerging artists have to focus attention of their music productions as their own sound.